opencv/opencv/modules/core/doc/basic_structures.rst

     ..

-    As in the case of whole matrices, if you need a deep copy, use ``clone()``     method of the extracted sub-matrices.
+    As in the case of whole matrices, if you need a deep copy, use the ``clone()``     method of the extracted sub-matrices.

 *

-    by making a header for user-allocated-data.
-It can be useful for
+    Make a header for user-allocated data.
+It can be useful to do the following:

     #.
-        processing "foreign" data using OpenCV (e.g. when you implement a DirectShow filter or a processing module for gstreamer etc.), e.g.
+        Process "foreign" data using OpenCV (for example, when you implement a DirectShow filter or a processing module for ``gstreamer``, and so on).
+For example:

         ::